redux-saga/redux-saga/docs/advanced/ForkModel.md

 ]
 ```

-The above effect will fails as soon as any one of the 3 child Effects fails.
+The above effect will fail as soon as any one of the 3 child Effects fails.
 Furthermore, the uncaught error will cause
 the parallel Effect to cancel all the other pending Effects.
-So fore example if `call(fetchResource), 'users')` raises an
+So for example if `call(fetchResource), 'users')` raises an
-uncaught error, the parallel Effect will cancel the 2 other tasks (if they are still pending) then aborts istelf with the
+uncaught error, the parallel Effect will cancel the 2 other tasks (if they are still pending) then aborts itself with the
 same error from the failed call.

-Similarly, a Saga aborts as soon as
+Similarly for attached forks, a Saga aborts as soon as

 - Its main body of instructions throws an error